RajeshHaridoss/Lucid-project/README.md

 + `userdata.sh` - Used to install docker and nginx application in the EC2 instances

 ## Access credentials
 AWS access credentials must be supplied on the command line (see example below).
-This Terraform script was tested in my own AWS account with a user that has the `AmazonEC2FullAccess` and `AmazonVPCFullAccess` policies.
-It was also tested in the with a user that has the `AdministratorAccess` policy.
+This Terraform script should be executed with a user that has the `AmazonEC2FullAccess` and `AmazonVPCFullAccess` policies and also with `AdministratorAccess` policy.

 ## Command Line Examples
 To setup provisioner